Tim-Port-Foli-Ho/Azure-Cloud-Sysadmin-Project/README.md

 # Azure-Cloud-Sysadmin-Project:
-This personal project is an extension of CQU's systemadmin project for COIT13146: System and Network adminstration course.
-It is rebuilt with:
+This personal project is an extension of CQU's capstone project for COIT13146: System and Network adminstration It is rebuilt with:
 Azure VMs
 Azure Active Directory - Identity management